TECHNICAL APPRENTICESHIP CONSORTIUM (TAC)

-TAC Approved Education Providers include: Bedford College, Bridgwater College and Taunton College, Coventry University, Kingston University, Leeds Beckett University, Leeds College of Building, Liverpool John Moores University, London South Bank University, Norwich City College, Solihull College, South Thames Colleges Group, STEGTA, United College Group and University of West of England.
+TAC Approved Education Providers include: Aston University, Bedford College, Bridgwater College and Taunton College, Coventry University, Kingston University, Leeds Beckett University, Leeds College of Building, Liverpool John Moores University, London South Bank University, Norwich City College, Solihull College, South Thames Colleges Group, STEGTA, United College Group and University of West of England.

 The Consortium is currently chaired by Chris Burton of Tony Gee.